ISISComputingGroup/lewis-ess/README.md

 Potential use cases for detailed device simulators include:

-- Developing and testing software that interfaces with the device when it is unavailable
+- Replacing the physical device when developing and testing software that interfaces with the device
 - Testing failure conditions without risking damage to the physical device
 - Automated system and unit tests of software that communicates with the device
 - Perform "dry runs" against test scripts that are to be run on the real device